Understand health & safety

 Are you confident in your health and safety practices?
-Understand your responsibilities and how to run a safe business.
+Find out your responsibilities and how to run a safe business with these resources.

 Fire safety of furniture and furnishings

-What legislation applies in relation to the fire safety of furniture.
+Get guidance on what legislation applies to you in relation to the fire safety of furniture in your business.

-Comprehensive guidance to ensuring fire safety for disabled people.
-Please note this guide was published in 2007, before the Equality Act 2010.
+Read the Government’s comprehensive guidance to ensuring fire safety for disabled people, Means of Escape for Disabled People.
+Please note, this guide was published in 2007, before the Equality Act 2010.

-Do you have a health & safety policy?
-All accommodation providers have a duty of care for guests and other visitors, meaning you need to identify and control safety risks in your business.
+Do you have a health and safety policy?
+All tourism businesses have a duty of care for customers and visitors, meaning you need to identify and control safety risks in your business.

-Your liability to guests and employees, what insurance you can take and whether you need a licence to transport guests.
+Understand your health and safety liabilities to guests and employees, public liability insurance and whether you need a licence to transport guests.

 How to ensure you provide safe products for your customers, particularly for gas and electrical appliances.